chef/chef-web-docs/chef_master/source/ctl_kitchen.rst

 kitchen init
 =====================================================
-Use the ``init`` subcommand to create an initial Kitchen environment, including:
+Use the ``init`` subcommand to create an initial Test Kitchen environment, including:

 * Creating a kitchen.yml file
-* Appending Kitchen to the RubyGems file, .gitignore, and .thor
+* Appending Test Kitchen to the RubyGems file, .gitignore, and .thor
 * Creating the ``test/integration/default`` directory

 Syntax